nosana-ci/docs.nosana.io/docs/programs/jobs.md

 | `queueType`                 | `u8`                        | `1`     | `154`   | The [QueueType](#queue-type) of the queue.
 Either Nodes or Jobs.                                  |
 | `queue`                     | `Vec<publicKey>`            | `3200`  | `155`   | The queue of order in the market.                                                                 |

-::: details Discriminator
+::: details Anchor Account Discriminator

-The Market Account's 8 byte discriminator is:
+The first 8 bytes, also known as Anchor's 8 byte discriminator, for the Market Account are **`c94ebbe1f0c6c9fb`**, which can also be expressed in byte array:

 ```json
 [